Bucket Listers

 2 miles round trip; 2,375 feet elevation

-This trail is nestled in the Santa Montica Mountains.
-The Topanga lookout sits on the same location as a former fire tower.
-From the top you can see Calabasas and the Santa Susana Mountains.
-A highlight for photo-seekers includes a large graffitis-covered stone.
+Nestled in the Santa Monica Mountains, the Topanga lookout sits in the same location as a former fire tower.
+From the top, you can see Calabasas and the Santa Susana Mountains.
+A highlight for photo-seekers includes a large graffiti-covered stone.
 The views at sunset are unbeatable!